Wall Mounted Coat Rack in recycled timber

 Tidy yes, but did you know our coat rack can also reduce your environmental impact?
-From research for our drying rack we realised the impacts of washing and drying clothes: water use, detergents and energy use of course Now recently revealed is that the micro fibers shed during washing are ending up in our oceans.
+From research for our drying rack we realised the impacts of washing and drying clothes: water use, detergents and energy use.
+Now recently discovered is that the micro fibers shed during washing are ending up in our oceans.
 Do we need to wash so often?
 With a coat rack you can hang items to air in-between wears.
 This reduced washing will also increase the life of the clothes, a win all-round!

 Australian Made Coat Rack

 Our coat racks are hand crafted in our workshop in Castlemaine, Victoria and made from recycled timbers, usually Vic Ash or Messmate salvaged from buildings.
 Being a recycled timber, the back-board can have nail holes, sap veins, and other marks.
-Each back-board is structurally sound, machined flat, and sanded smooth.
+Each back-board is structurally sound, machined flat and sanded smooth.
 Colours within our stock can vary, even within one species.
-It’s best to drop by our Castlemaine store to see samples as online images can be different from the actual timber.
-For our Australia wide customers who can’t drop by, we’re happy to replace or refund racks if the colour or features don’t suit when it arrives.
+You can request light or dark timber at time of order or some ask for no finish so they can paint their rack.
+We’re happy to replace or refund racks if the colour or features don’t suit when it arrives.

 With the screws we supply 1/2″ timber plugs to cover the screw holes in the back-board, instructions supplied with each rack.
 Installation is pretty straight forward if you have a drill and a level, or a good eye!
 See our installation video below.
 Some use their builder or a handy-person to install.

 Custom Designed Coat Racks